-INTRODUCTION TO CRIMINAL JUSTICE (2501) 11th and 12th Grades
+INTRODUCTION TO CRIMINAL JUSTICE (2501)

 An overview of the criminal justice system and its historical development is offered, as well as a study of the current state of the criminal justice system on the local, state and national level.
 It will provide practical information and problem-solving opportunities which develop in students the knowledge and skills necessary for survival in our law-saturated society.
 Students can take this course for college credit through Niagara University's NUSTEP program.
+To be eligible for NUSTEP, seniors must have a minimum 80 average in the five core subjects (English, math, social studies, languages, and science).
+Juniors must have a minimum 85 average in the five core subjects.

-Credit: 1/2 credit/3 college credits
+Credit: 1/2 credit/3 college credits (20 weeks)